abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/6-Responsive-web-design.md

 ## Media Queries

-They allow us to specify different styles for different devices and different screen sizes.
+They allow us to specify different styles that are only applied at certain screen sizes or viewport widths.
 ![media-queries](./img/media-queries-1.png)

 - They're tools for **overriding styles** based on the device's characteristics, such as screen size, orientation, and resolution.